-1. Summary of citizen participation process/Efforts made to broaden citizen participation Summarize citizen participation process and how it impacted goal-setting
+Summary of citizen participation process/Efforts made to broaden citizen participation Summarize citizen participation process and how it impacted goal-setting

-Since approval of the 1995 Con Plan, the City of Tacoma has updated its Citizen Participation Plan four times, most recently in 2015.
+Since approval of the 1995 Con Plan, the City of Tacoma has updated its Citizen Participation Plan five times, most recently in 2020.
 The first update encouraged greater citizen involvement in federal programs beyond CDBG, including HOME Investment Partnership Program and the Emergency Solutions Grant (ESG) Program.

 In December 1997, the City of Tacoma further amended its Citizen Participation Plan to improve the allocation process to affordable housing developers.
 These improvements were made to permit the Tacoma Community Redevelopment Authority (TCRA) to make specific project selections in the area of housing development based on specific funding criteria.

 In 2013, the City Council further amended the Citizen Participation Plan to include a new section to facilitate the participation of residents with limited English proficiency and to update the ESG allocation process to meet current ESG regulatory requirements.

 In 2015, the City Council amended the plan to include specific language and new responsibilities for the TCRA to directly acquire property for redevelopment through its existing Affordable Housing Fund and newly-created Economic Development Fund.

+In 2020, City Council amended the plan to reflect HUD's reduced public notice and comment period for substantial amendments related to crisis relief.